 Walkways is a college access program for first-generation, underrepresented, 8 to 12th-grade youth from Promise South Salt Lake.
 The Walkways program mentors both youth and their families about the steps it takes to obtain higher education.

-Westminster College student mentors strive to keep Walkways students and families connected to a college going culture with hands on activities and resources that encourage them to prepare for life after high school.
+Westminster College student mentors strive to keep Walkways students and families connected to a college-going culture with hands-on activities and resources that encourage them to prepare for life after high school.

 Walkways to Westminster offers a supportive environment that ensures a successful transition from high school to Westminster College.
-The program seeks to challenge, support & nurture the academic, and personal growth of the Walkway Scholars.
+The program seeks to challenge, support and nurture the academic, and personal growth of the Walkway Scholars.
 Each Walkway Scholar will be afforded the opportunity to achieve collegiate success through the Walkways program that will allow them to maximize their intellectual, and social development.

-The Walkways to Westminster Program & its Scholars are not your average group, they are above average.
+The Walkways to Westminster Program and its Scholars are not your average group, they are above average.
 They know that to be successful they must never settle for mediocrity—as scholars, as leaders, or as individuals.

 Who Is A Walkways Scholar?

-- Students with families that don’t have a college going tradition
+- Students with families that don't have a college-going tradition

-- Low to middle income families that reside in the South Salt Lake area
+- Low to middle-income families that reside in the South Salt Lake area

 - High school students that will be in grades 10–12 next fall